codersyacht/maximo-knowledge-center/devops/openshift/installation.md

 - Click "_Red Hat OpenShift_".
 - Click on "_Create Cluster_" under _Red Hat OpenShift Container Platform_.
 - Under "_Select an OpenShift cluster type to create_" select "_Local_".
-- (Optional only if latest version is being downloaded) Choose Linux or the right operating system and click on "Download OpenShift Local".
+- <span style="color:#d73a49;> Optional only if latest version is being downloaded. </span> Choose Linux or the right operating system and click on "Download OpenShift Local".
 - Get the secret by clicking the "Download Pull secret".
 - This would have downloaded 2 files into your local system namely crc-linux-amd64.tar.xz and pull-secret.txt.
 - Move the downloaded files to the linux server under the non-root (admin) user.
 I have moved the files into /home/admin/apps/ocp.